 VMware updates the Horizon Cloud software components periodically to include new features, improvements for service supportability and resiliency, user-experience improvements, and bug fixes.
 VMware typically updates the in-cloud management environment on a weekly basis and updates the software components used in a deployed pod on a roughly quarterly basis.
 When VMware updates the software components used in a deployed pod, the manifest number for the pod's software goes to a higher number.
 If there are improvements considered important for pod serviceability and support operations, VMware will make a new manifest available even if the timing within a quarter of the previous manifest version.
 The normal update process takes place without incurring any system downtime.

 Updating your deployed pod means appropriately moving your pod's current infrastructure components to a higher software manifest level.
-The infrastructure components are primarily the pod manager VM and any Unified Access Gateway VMs that are configured for the pod.
+The infrastructure components are primarily the pod manager VMs and any Unified Access Gateway VMs that are configured for the pod.
 For example, a pod update can include updates for the pod management software or for the Unified Access Gateway software or for both.

 You can see the update details for a specific pod by selecting Version No entry.
 The displayed version number corresponds to the version of the pod's software manifest.and clicking the pod to open its summary page.
 When an update is available, an on-screen message describing the update appears at the

 The existing to-be-upgrade pod components are considered the blue components.
 Shortly after VMware releases a new pod manifest, the VMware Horizon Operations team runs some pre-checks and then designates your Horizon Cloud customer account as available to use the new manifest version.
 At the point in time when that new manifest version is designated in your customer account, the service builds a green set of components for the pod in your Microsoft Azure subscription.
 This green set is a parallel environments of the existing blue components.

 Starting from when the VMware Operations team designates your customer account to use the new manifest version, the end-to-end sequence is: